cortexlabs/cortex/docs/workloads/realtime/predictors.md

 Your `predictor` method can return different types of objects such as `JSON`-parseable, `string`, and `bytes` objects.
 Navigate to the [API responses](#api-responses) section to learn about how to configure your `predictor` method to respond with different response codes and content-types.

+If you need to share files between your predictor implementation and the TensorFlow Serving container, you can create a new directory within `/mnt` (e.g. `/mnt/user`) and write files to it.
+The entire `/mnt` directory is shared between containers, but do not write to any of the directories in `/mnt` that already exist (they are used internally by Cortex).

 ## ONNX Predictor

 **Uses ONNX Runtime version 1.4.0 by default**